xmtp/xmtp-dot-org/blog/thirdweb.md

 ### Loading a conversation

-In this case, we are going to use our GM Bot and we will use the XMTP instance for creating the conversation and in case it exists it will bring its message history.
+In this case, we will use our GM Bot and the XMTP instance to create the conversation.
+If the conversation already exists, it will retrieve its message history.

 ```tsx
 const newConversation = async function (xmtp_client, addressTo) {